arkandias/geyser/README.md

    ![Keycloak master realm login page](docs/images/keycloak/07_set_password.png)

-8. Go to: `https://<server-hostname>` and log into Geyser with the user email and password.
+8. Go to: `https://<server-hostname>` and log into Geyser with your newly created user email and password.

    ![Keycloak master realm login page](docs/images/keycloak/08_login_geyser.png)

-9. You can now refer to [the app documentation]() to configure Geyser.
+9. You can now refer to the [app documentation]() to configure Geyser.

 #### Advanced Keycloak configuration

-For an advanced configuration of Keycloak, you can refer to [Keycloak's documentation](https://www.keycloak.org/documentation).
+For an advanced configuration of Keycloak, you can refer to [Keycloak documentation](https://www.keycloak.org/documentation).

-We simply point some useful login options which might be useful.
+We simply point some useful login options.

-1. If you want to allow users to create an account in Keycloak and to recover their password, you can enable this option on the "Login" tab of the "Realm settings" page (see the button in the left menu).
+1. If you want to allow users to create an account in Keycloak and to recover their password, you can enable this option on the "Login" tab of the "Realm settings" page.

    ![Keycloak master realm login page](docs/images/keycloak/09_login_options.png)

-   For these options to work, you need to configure an email address first in the "Email" tab.
+   For these options to work, Keycloak must be configured to send emails.
+You can do this in the "Email" tab.
+Note that the current admin user must have an email address to configure Keycloak's email.
+You can add one on the "Users" page.

    ![Keycloak master realm login page](docs/images/keycloak/10_email_a.png)

    ![Keycloak master realm login page](docs/images/keycloak/11_email_b.png)

 2. You may use an external identity provider, for example if your institution or your company provides one.
-This can be configured on the "Identity providers" page (see the button in the left menu).
+This can be configured on the "Identity providers" page.

    ![Keycloak master realm login page](docs/images/keycloak/12_identity_providers.png)